savelyev-an/teleport/rfd/0079-oidc-joining.md

 ### Node support

-Node here not only refers to a Teleport node, but also to a `tbot` instance.
+Node here not only refers to a Teleport node, but also to various other participants within a Teleport cluster (e.g tbot, kube agent etc).

 We will need to support collecting the token from the environment.
 This will differ on each platform.
 Some offer the token via a metadata service, and others directly inject it via an environment variable.
 Where possible, we should encourage the user to configure the token to be generated with an audience of their Teleport cluster, however, not all providers support this (e.g GitLab CI/CD).